THIRD

 against others, but for others.

-The subtle difference between the man who cannot
+The subtle difference between the man

 kill and the one who is a murderer, is the difference in conquest over